 You can read more about these rights here – http://ec.europa.eu/justice/data-protection

 ISHA tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
-We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
+We encourage people who think our collection or use of information is unfair, misleading or inappropriate to bring this to our attention.
 We would also welcome any suggestions for improving our procedures.

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of ISHA’s collection and use of personal information.
 However, we are happy to provide any additional information or explanation needed.
 Any requests for this should be sent to the address below.